broeneatsdinner/Dinner-Lab-Wiki/Error-and-Exception-Handeling.md

 See [PHP Exception Documentation](http://php.net/manual/en/language.exceptions.php) for more information.

 #### DinnerLabException Class
-The `DinnerLabException` class extends PHP's built-in `ErrorException` class, which can be thrown in the same manner as any PHP Exception (see interface `Throwable`).
-Also see [Error Exception documentation](http://php.net/manual/en/class.errorexception.php).
+The `DinnerLabException` class extends PHP's built-in `ErrorException` class, which can be thrown in the same manner as any PHP Exception (see interface `Throwable` and [Error Exception documentation](http://php.net/manual/en/class.errorexception.php)).

 This class also has static methods that modify how PHP handles errors and uncaught exceptions.
 Here's a brief description of these methods, with more details in subsequent sections.